apache/doris-website/docs/data-table/index/bloomfilter.md

 2. The query will be filtered according to the high frequency of the column, and most of the query conditions are in and = filtering.

 3. Unlike Bitmap, BloomFilter is suitable for high cardinality columns.
 Such as UserID.
-Because if it is created on a low-cardinality column, such as a "gender" column, each Block will almost contain all values, causing the BloomFilter index to lose its meaning
+Because if it is created on a low-cardinality column, such as a "gender" column, each Block will almost contain all values, causing the BloomFilter index to lose its meaning.

 ### **Doris BloomFilter use precautions**

 1. It does not support the creation of Bloom Filter indexes for Tinyint, Float, and Double columns.

 2. The Bloom Filter index only has an acceleration effect on in and = filtering queries.
-3. If you want to check whether a query hits the Bloom Filter index, you can check the profile information of the query
+3. If you want to check whether a query hits the Bloom Filter index, you can check the profile information of the query.